Top Ten Cities in England

 York

-This gorgeous city in the North of England is like something out of a fairytale with its mediaeval buildings, winding streets, and grand cathedral.
-The city is also known for its Roman and Viking history and has many excellent museums and historic attractions.
+This handsome city in the North of England is like something out of a fairytale with its mediaeval buildings, winding streets, and grand cathedral.
+The city is also known for its Roman and Viking history and has many historic attractions.

-The modern English City will cater for all tastes and welcome all styles of life.
-Our guide will present you with the perfect start to your planning, but nothing beats setting foot on these famous streets for yourself to see which captures your heart the most.
+The modern English city caters for all tastes and welcomes all lifestyles.
+This guide to the top ten cities in England will present you with the perfect start to your planning, but nothing beats setting foot on these famous streets for yourself to see which captures your heart the most.